 - By 2020, more than 25% of identified enterprise attacks will involve IoT, though IoT will account for only 10% of IT security budgets.

 Recommended Action: As IoT continues to grow, vendors will favor usability over security and IT security practitioners remain unsure of the correct amount of acceptable risk.
 Companies should assign business ownership of IoT security, focus on vulnerable or unpatchable IoT devices, and increase IoT-focused budget.

 Download the complimentary report: Cybersecurity at the Speed of Digital Business

 Security & Risk Management Summit

-Gartner analysts will provide additional analysis on IT security trends at the Gartner Security & Risk Management Summits 2017 taking place in National Harbor, Maryland and Tokyo.
+Gartner analysts will provide additional analysis on IT security trends at the Gartner Security & Risk Management Summits 2017 taking place in Tokyo, Mumbai, Sao Paulo, Sydney London and Dubai.
 Follow news and updates from the events on Twitter at #GartnerSEC.